How To Become A House Sitter

 With our years of experience and excellent work ethic, we have now built up a solid reputation with lots of brilliant references.
 Now we get requests from all over the world, to look after people’s houses and pets.

 And we’ve made some pretty awesome friends through house sitting too, a lot of them with the Homeowners themselves.

 When we meet new people they often ask us about our lifestyle, and about how to become a House sitter.

 But what if you’ve never heard of house sitting or are unsure how to enter this world?

 There are house sitting jobs perfect for everyone out there, you just need to know where to look and how to approach house sitting.

-So in this step-by-step guide How To Become a House Sitter, I’m going to help get you started with house sitting so you can get your perfect house sitting job.
+So in this step-by-step guide How To Become a House Sitter, I’m going to help get you started with house sitting, so that you can get your perfect house sitting job.

 WHAT IS HOUSE SITTING?

-The first thing to do is to have an understanding of what the concept is.
+To become a House sitter the first thing you need to have, is an understanding of what the concept of house sitting is.

 House sitting is when a Homeowner goes away and entrusts their property, belongings and pets to a House sitter, for an agreed upon period of time.